flyve-mdm/glpi-plugin/CONTRIBUTING.md

 After all the work being pushed to the newly created branch, In GitHub, send a pull request to our [repository.](https://github.com/flyve-mdm/glpi-plugin/pulls)

 ### <a name="4.2.5.1"></a> 4.2.5.1 How to Write a Title for a Pull Request.
+Pull Request should be named in reference to the main fix or feature you provide, minor information can be added to the description.

 :straight_ruler:
 **Title Lenght:** Keep it concise and don't write more than **50 characters** in the title.